wash4all/open-turbidimeter-project/README.md

 (5) Transmits data to an Android phone, via USB connection or Bluetooth,

-(6) Is powered by 2-4 AAA batteries,
+(6) Is powered by 2-4 AA batteries,

-(7) Can collect samples, automatedly, every 15-minutes for one month without needing new batteries.

 An open-source turbidimeter fulfilling the design goals listed above will not quite meet the strict technical requirements of the EPA, but will nonetheless provide a huge improvement over the status-quo of rural and small-scale water treatment monitoring, at a realistic cost.